Along the Way of the Mystic Heart: Shannon’s Interspiritual Beginnings (2016, in Europe)

 Asking whether it harmed or it healed was more important to me than any title or name that came with a teacher or spiritual tradition.
 For it was through the open-hearted exploration I discovered in understanding: there existed no one truth, just as much as one truth existed in All…

-Interspirituality recognizes that many paths lead to the summut, and each one of them is valid.
+Interspirituality recognizes that many paths lead to the summit, and each one of them is valid.
 Yet each has its own unique perspective on the nature of the summit.
 Interspirituality is open to growth in perspective; it implies a commitment to always push forward toward a more adequate understanding of the source, the meaning of life, and the best methods of proceeding in our spiritual lives.

 Brother Wayne Teasdale, in The Mystic Heart: Discovering a Universal Spirituality in the World’s Religions